 What is social proof in marketing?

-In eCommerce, social proof is extremely important, leading to better-engaged customer experiences, higher online conversion rates and reduced returns.
+In eCommerce, social proof is extremely important, leading to more engaging customer experiences, higher online conversion rates and reduced returns.

 In this article, we delve deeper into why social proof works and how to use it effectively within your marketing mix to boost ROI.